Library Policies

 10.2 Patrons shall be charged the cost of each item which is more than 30 days overdue.

-10.4 When an item is overdue and there is an unpaid fine or charge, the Patrons Library borrowing and computer privileges shall be suspended until all fines or charges are paid and all borrowed items returned to the Library, except for any item for which a charge has been paid.
+10.4 When an item is overdue and there is an unpaid fine or charge, the Patrons Library borrowing and computer privileges shall be suspended until all fines or charges are paid and all borrowed items returned to the library, except for any item for which a charge has been paid.
 [Amended 4-21-04]

-10.5 In case of hardship or other good reason, at the discretion of the Library Director or anyone to whom the Director has delegated such authority, any fine or charge may compromised or waived.
+10.5 In case of hardship or other good reason, at the discretion of the Library Director or anyone to whom the Director has delegated such authority, any fine or charge may compromise or waived.

 [Reviewed January 29, 2019, December 28th, 2021]